Navigating & Alchemizing Uncertainty with Hypnosis

 That might sound dramatic, but does any of this sound familiar?

-Exhaustion that coffee can’t fix.
+• Exhaustion that coffee can’t fix.

-Constant decision fatigue.
+• Constant decision fatigue.

-Feeling numb, reactive, or like you’re spiraling for no reason.
+• Feeling numb, reactive, or like you’re spiraling for no reason.

 When your inner compass is spinning, nothing feels solid.
 Even small choices like what to eat or how to respond to a text can feel like existential puzzles.
+It seems like so many of us are regularly living in a state of compounding overwhelm.

 A Different Kind of Intelligence

-Hypnosis is not about losing control, but about finding the part of you that was never reliant on the chaos of the outer world in the first place.
+Forget what you’ve seen in stage shows.
+Hypnosis isn’t about going under - it’s all about going inward.
+Hypnosis is not about losing control, but about greater agency, because we recruit the part of you that was never thrown out of sync by the chaos of the outer world in the first place.

 Stillness.
 Listening.
 Realignment.
 Integration.

-Your breath slows.
+When you’re guided into hypnosis, your breath slows.
 The static clears.
 And somewhere underneath the habitual thoughts and fears, you can actually hear a quieter voice that isn’t bracing or grasping, but anchored in power and oriented to truth - even amidst uncertainty.

-According to Stephen Porges’ polyvagal theory, states of safety - real or perceived - allow your brain to access higher functions: decision-making, empathy, creativity, regulation.
+According to Stephen Porges’ polyvagal theory, states of safety - real or perceived - allow your brain to access higher functions: decision-making, empathy, creativity, and regulation.

 A Few Shifts That Start to Happen